DeveshKamble/TEDxIITGuwahatiWebsite/README.md

-# Official Website of TEDxIITGuwahati's Resurgence
+# Official Website of TEDxIITGuwahati's Echoes of Stillness